 Thanks to donors like you, the Dr. L.S.
-McClung Scholarship currently generates an estimated income of $9,800 annually.
+McClung Scholarship continues to generate income to support promising students.

 About Leland S. McClung, Ph.D.